 The progress of these career sheets is checked at one-to-one meetings that take place between employees and their superiors every two weeks.
 Superiors find out what employees are seeking to achieve, and provide feedback on what they must do to succeed.
 In order to ensure that superiors offer appropriate communication and feedback, we provide those in managerial positions with personnel assessment training.

-By aligning the career visions of individual employees with the role requirements and values of the TORIDOLL Group, we seek to create environments that provide even greater job satisfaction.
+By aligning the career visions of individual employees with the role requirements and values of TORIDOLL Group, we seek to create an environment that provides even greater job satisfaction.

 In-House Recruitment Systems

 In order to encourage a culture of taking on new challenges and to improve employee motivation, TORIDOLL Holdings operates an in-house recruitment system that offers job-transfer opportunities to employees.
 By evaluating the aptitude of individual employees and providing them with desirable career moves, the system helps them achieve self-realization.
-The in-house recruitment system is operated by the Human Resources Department and available to employees of Group companies and each headquarters department; 12 employees made use of the system in fiscal year 2019.
+The in-house recruitment system is operated by the Human Resources Department and is available to all employees within the Group; 17 employees made use of the system in FY2020.

 Dialogue with Labor Unions